The remarkable story of an 18th-century girl from Graffham

 Rondeau, the son of a French protestant who had settled in England, was a success in his new role serving the British government effectively, helping to reconcile the bickering factions within the Russian Company at St Petersburg.
 In the meantime, Jane took an active role in the Russian social scene, becoming a favourite of Empress Anna and attending various court parties, weddings etc.

 Rondeau was described as a ‘delicate’ man and died, probably from the effects of a cold, on 5 October 1739.
-Jane was now expecting her first child (some sources claim that she had previously had another child that died in infancy) and decided to return to England.
+Jane was again expecting a child and decided to return to England.

 Return to England and an amazing coincidence

 In January 1740, Jane set off with a letter from the Empress addressed to King George II, requesting his ‘consideration in the melancholy situation she is in’.
 The letter continued: ‘We likewise having a particular benevolence towards the said Widow for her good deserts, and consequently taking a share in her Welfare, are desirous on our side any way, to promote it.’

 Rather than travel by sea, it was decided that Jane should travel overland and the journey through the snows of Russia was undertaken by sledge; she was accompanied on her journey by William Vigor, a Quaker merchant, who was also returning to England.
 (Vigor was the St Petersburg agent of the Bristol-based iron and steel importers, Graffin Prankard and Caleb Dickinson.)